Distinguishing between hepatocellular carcinoma and chronic liver

 ---|---|---|---|

-Serum | Frozen (preferred) | 90 days | |
+Serum | Frozen (preferred) | 180 days | |

 Refrigerated | 5 days |

-Distinguishing between hepatocellular carcinoma and chronic liver
+Distinguishing between hepatocellular carcinoma and chronic liver disease

-Monitoring individuals with hepatic cirrhosis from any etiology for
+Monitoring individuals with hepatic cirrhosis from any etiology for progression to hepatocellular carcinoma

-Surveillance for development of hepatocellular carcinoma in
+Surveillance for development of hepatocellular carcinoma in individuals with a positive family history of hepatic cancer

--African males above the age of 20
+-African men above the age of 20

--Asian males above the age of 40
+-Asian men above the age of 40

--Asian females above the age of 50
+-Asian women above the age of 50

 Worldwide, hepatocellular carcinoma is the third leading cause of death from cancer.(1) While hepatocellular carcinoma can be treated effectively in its early stages, most patients are not diagnosed until they are symptomatic and at higher grades and stages, which are less responsive to therapies.
 Alpha-fetoprotein (AFP) is the standard serum tumor marker utilized in the evaluation of suspected hepatocellular carcinoma.
-However, increased serum concentrations of AFP might be found in chronic hepatitis and liver cirrhosis as well as in other tumor types (eg, germ cell tumors),(2) decreasing the specificity of AFP testing for hepatocellular carcinoma.
+However, increased serum concentrations of AFP may be found in chronic hepatitis and liver cirrhosis as well as in other tumor types (eg, germ cell tumors),(2) decreasing the specificity of AFP testing for hepatocellular carcinoma.
 Furthermore, AFP is not expressed at high levels in all hepatocellular carcinoma patients, resulting in decreased sensitivity, especially in potentially curable small tumors.

 AFP is differentially glycosylated in several hepatic diseases.
-For example, uridine diphosphate (UDP)-alpha-(1->6)-fucosyltransferase is differentially expressed in hepatocytes following malignant transformation.(3) This enzyme incorporates fucose residues on the carbohydrate chains of AFP.
+For example, uridine diphosphate-alpha-(1->6)-fucosyltransferase is differentially expressed in hepatocytes following malignant transformation.(3) This enzyme incorporates fucose residues on the carbohydrate chains of AFP.
 Different glycosylated forms of AFP can be recognized following electrophoresis by reaction with different carbohydrate-binding plant lectins.
 The fucosylated form of serum AFP, which is most closely associated with hepatocellular carcinoma, is recognized by a lectin from the common lentil (Lens culinaris).
 This is designated as AFP-L3 (third electrophoretic form of lentil lectin-reactive AFP).
-AFP-L3 is most useful in the differential diagnosis of individuals with total serum AFP of 200 ng/mL or below, which may result from a variety of benign pathologies such as chronic liver diseases.
+AFP-L3 is most useful in the differential diagnosis of individuals with total serum AFP of 200 ng/mL or below, which may result from a variety of benign pathologies, such as chronic liver diseases.

 AFP-L3 should be utilized as an adjunct to high-resolution ultrasound for surveillance of individuals at significant risk for developing hepatic lesions.